 People have called me a storyteller, and that’s a good place to start.
-Television news, freelance media developer, writer and producer of interactive media for major public works projects.
-I’ve had opportunities to tell lots of different stories, speaking with many different voices to a great variety of audiences.
+I’ve been a street reporter on television, a web writer known professionally for my interest in the world’s tallest buildings and an interviewer of many of the prominent architects and engineers who design and build them.
+I’ve had opportunities to tell lots of different stories, speaking with many different voices, to a great variety of audiences.

 My personal branding is taken from a stained glass window in my grandparents’ home in west suburban Chicago, where my mother’s family lived from 1935 until 2016.
 The window is in a foyer, at the foot of a staircase that goes to the second floor.